Yaar? (film): Cast

+Additionally, Rajinikanth made a cameo appearance as himself, Disco Shanti played an extended cameo as Raja's love interest, also A. K. Veerasamy, Kovai Mani, Nellai Sarathi and T. K. S. Natarajan play supporting roles respectively.

 Production

 Film distributors S. Thanu, G. Sekaran and Soori joined together and made their debut as producers with Yaar under their newly formed production company Kalaipuli International.
-G. Sekaran scripted and portrayed a negative role in the film.
+Sekaran scripted the film and portrayed a negative role.
+The film began production in early 1985.
 Rajinikanth portrayed a cameo appearance in the film after being requested by Thanu.
 The scene where Rajinikanth prays in a puja room was shot at his own house.

 Soundtrack

-Soundtrack was composed by V. S. Narasimhan.
+The soundtrack was composed by V. S. Narasimhan.

 Reception

-Kalki called the film's first half better than the second.
+Due to Arjun and Nalini not yet being popular at the time, to promote the film, Thanu created hype with "scary" posters and created a devout feel "by making junior artistes dance in the cinema theatre during the climax amman song".
+Kalki called the film's first half better than the second, criticising the change from horror to godliness, appreciated Ravi's performance, and the stunt sequences featuring Arjun.
 The film's success provided breakthrough for Arjun as an actor in Tamil film industry and Kannan adapting the film's name as a prefix.